July 30, 1883: Philadelphia's Lon Knight is first player to hit for a 'natural' cycle

 Stovey started the top of the eighth with a single and trotted home on “Knight’s terrific line hit to extreme left centre for a home run.”5 Knight had just hit for the cycle.
 O’Brien scored on a hit by Corey.
 Pittsburgh posted two runs in its half, on two hits, a passed ball, a walk, and an error.
 The game was already out of reach in the ninth, but Philadelphia was not finished.
 Three consecutive singles by George Bradley, Matthews, and Jud Birchall loaded the bases.
 Stovey lined a single to center, and two runners came home.
 Knight followed with his second two-bagger, adding two more runs batted in to his line for the day.
 Ed Swartwood and Billy Taylor singled to start the last of the ninth, and Swartwood scored the game’s final run on a passed ball.
 The game ended with a score of 17-4.
 Only 12 of Philadelphia’s runs were earned, and only two of Pittsburgh’s.

 The Philadelphia Inquirer informed its readers that three Athletic players, Knight, Stovey, and O’Brien, starred in the offense, and that Knight made “a total of eleven bases, on a home run, a three-bagger, and two doubles.”6 However, the paper’s box score listed him with five hits and 12 total bases (which accounted for the missing single).
-The Times, also a Philadelphia newspaper, gave its readers the straight scoop, noting that “Knight led for the home club in work with the willow, making a single, two two-baggers, a triple-bagger and a home run.”7 In addition to accomplishing the rare feat of hitting for the cycle, Knight had scored four runs and had driven in six.
+The Times, also a Philadelphia newspaper, gave its readers the straight scoop, noting that “Knight led for the home club in work with the willow, making a single, two two-baggers, a triple-bagger and a home run.”7 In addition to accomplishing the rare feat of hitting for the cycle, Knight had scored five runs and had driven in six.

-Further, “the heavy batting of the home club really demoralized the visitors and their fielding was not first-class by any means.”8 The Athletics had four runners reach because of Pittsburgh errors.
+Further, “the heavy batting of the home club really demoralized the visitors and their fielding was not first-class by any means.”8 The Athletics had six runners reach because of Pittsburgh errors.
 Every Philadelphia player except Blakiston got at least one hit.
 Matthews picked up the victory.
 He finished the 1883 season with 30 wins against 13 losses.
 For the losers, Barr ended the 1883 campaign with a record of 6-18.
 A consolation bright spot for the Alleghenys was that four batters – Swartwood, Taylor, Battin and Frank McLaughlin – each collected two hits.

 First baseman Stovey was Philadelphia’s slugger.
 In 1883, his first year with the Athletics, he led the American Association in runs scored (110), doubles (31), home runs (14), and slugging percentage (.506).
 He was 5-for-6 with a double in this contest.
 Although he didn’t homer in this game, Stovey’s 14 round-trippers set a league record for most home runs in a single season, eclipsing Boston Red Stockings left fielder Charley Jones’s 1879 mark of 9.9 O’Brien, the team’s catcher, was 4-for-5 with a triple.